IacopoPasseri/IacopoPasseri/README.md

-# GREED 🐢

 # About Me:
-PhD student in data science @bioinformatics.
+I'm a PhD student in data science @bioinformatics.

 *   🌍  Based in Florence, Italy
 *   ✉️  You can contact me here: [iacopo.passeri@unifi.it](mailto:iacopo.passeri@unifi.it)